nodejs/security-wg/README.md

   standards etc.
-- Review and recommend processes for handling of security reports (but not the actual handling of security reports, which are reviewed by a group of people directly delegated to by the CTC).
+- Review and recommend processes for handling of security reports (but not the actual handling of security reports, which are reviewed by a group of people directly delegated to by the TSC).
 - Define and maintain policies and procedures for the coordination of security concerns within the external Node.js open source ecosystem.
 - Offer help to npm package maintainers to fix high-impact security bugs